 Coconut Sugar: this is a lower-glycemic, lower histamine sweetener that adds a nice toasty flavor to the final pancakes.

-Frying Oil: While I used butter, since it doesn't both my lactose intolerance, you could actually use any type of neutral oil for these pancakes, such as coconut oil or even olive oil.
+Frying Oil: While I used butter, since it doesn't bother my lactose intolerance, you could actually use any type of neutral oil for these pancakes, such as coconut oil or even olive oil.

 Step 1.
 The first thing you need to do is prepare your egg replacement.
 If you'd prefer to use a regular egg, skip this very long step and omit the flax seed and the 3 Tablespoons of water.
 If using flax, in a large bowl, measure out 1 Tablespoon of flax seed meal.